 Now, over a decade later, I still watch, but with an added element of fun for me: a food theme!
 I am building The Masters Menu for home.
 This Sunday we will have friends and family over to watch the tournament, and I have a few things planned.
 To help you understand, I will give you a little backstory about the tournament.

 There are four major golf tournaments every year, and The Masters at Augusta National Golf Club in Augusta, Georgia is the first one of the season.
 It is always played the first week of April which means it is in time for everything to be in bloom.
 Augusta is famous for its azaleas and dogwood trees and it is truly beautiful.
 The colors of the tournament are green and yellow, and each year the winner gets a Green Jacket.
 Tradition states that this jacket is never to be removed from the course clubhouse.
 I know there is so major anti feminist and racial background to this tournament, but there has been a lot of progress over the years and I am choosing to focus on the positive traditions.

 Food lovers are sure to appreciate the traditional dinner served every year.
-The week long tournament features the Tuesday dinner & the menu is selected by the previous winner.
+The week long tournament features a Tuesday dinner & the menu is selected by the previous winner.
 I always look forward to this.
 Last year, Danny Willett celebrated his 2016 win with an English menu.
 I can’t wait to see what Sergio Garcia picks this year!

 The Augusta Chronicle posted a list of some of the past menus, and I am all over Vijay Singh’s tom kah meal!
 Glad he shook things up!